ibm-cloud-docs/account/iam-service-roles.md

 | `is.backup-policy.backup-policy.list` | IAM action for listing all backup policy in an account | Administrator, Editor, Operator, Viewer |
 | `is.backup-policy.backup-policy.update` | IAM action for Updating Backup Policy | Administrator, Editor |
 | `is.backup-policy.backup-policy.delete` | IAM action for deleting a backup policy | Administrator, Editor |
-{: caption="Service actions - Regional Backup as a Service for VPC" caption-side="top"}
+{: caption="Table 80.
+Service actions - Regional Backup as a Service for VPC" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="is.backup-policy"}
 {: class="simple-tab-table"}